ucam-department-of-psychiatry/crate/docs/source/nlp/gate.rst

 GATE NLP applications
 ---------------------

-GATE NLP is done via an external program [#gate]_.
+GATE NLP is done via an external program, GATE [#gate]_.
 GATE runs in Java.
 CRATE supplies an external front-end Java program (`CrateGatePipeline.java`) that loads a GATE app, sends text to it, and returns answers.

 In general, CRATE sends text to the external program (via stdin), and will expect a result (via stdout) as a set of tab-separated value (TSV) lines